Mansfield Senior High School

-Mansfield Senior High School is located in Mansfield, Ohio, United States.
-The school serves grades 9-12 and is part of the Mansfield City School District.
-The school enrolls 755 students as of the 2021–2022 academic year.
-Their nickname is the Tygers.
+Mansfield Senior High School is a public high school located in Mansfield, Ohio. it is the only high school in the Mansfield City School District.
+Athletic teams are known as the Tygers and they compete as a member of the Ohio High School Athletic Association in the Ohio Cardinal Conference.

+History

+Opened in 1927, Mansfield Senior High School serves students grades 9-12.
+The original school building was formerly located at 145 West Park Boulevard in Mansfield.

-Mansfield's original school colors were red and white.
-When crosstown Malabar High School was merged into Mansfield Senior following the 1988-1989 school year, the Tygers kept part of the Falcons' legacy alive by adopting their school colors of orange and brown.
+Malabar High School merged with Mansfield Senior High School following the 1988-89 school year, with the school adopting their school colors of orange and brown, compared to Mansfield's former colors, which was red and white.

-"Tyger" Name
+In 2004, Mansfield constructed a new high school at their current North Linden Road location.

+Athletics

-Mansfield's nickname the "Tygers" originates from a 1940s football game vs rivaln Massillon.
+Mansfield's nickname the "Tygers" originates from a 1940s football game vs rival Massillon.
 The legend claims the loser of the game must change their name, Mansfield lost therefore changing the spelling in their nickname "Tigers" from an "I" to a "y."